Germany Expects Zero GDP Growth This Year, Blames Trump Tariffs - UrduPoint

 "The US trade policy of threatening and imposing tariffs has a direct impact on the German economy, which is very export-oriented," he said, presenting the forecast.

-The German government had previously expected slight GDP growth of 0.3 percent for this year after Europe's top economy shrank for the past two years.
+The German government had previously expected slight GDP growth of 0.3 percent for this year for Europe's top economy, which shrank for the past two years.

+It also cut its growth forecast for 2026 to one percent from 1.1 percent.

-The United States, a key destination for German products from cars to chemicals, is its largest trading partner and last year took about 10 percent of its exports.
+The United States is Germany's largest trading partner and last year took about 10 percent of its exports, from cars to chemicals.

-The United States under Trump now levies a 10 percent tariff on European Union exports into the country, having earlier announced a higher 20 percent rate which was then paused.
+Under Trump it now levies a 10 percent tariff on European Union exports into the country, having earlier announced a 20 percent rate which was then paused.

 "Tariffs and trade policy turbulence are hitting the German economy harder than other nations," Habeck said.